 LLCs are very popular entity types because they give the owner, or owners, many more choices.
 Typically, owners can either opt for the tax structure of a corporation, in which the corporation's income is taxed, or the pass-through structure of a partnership or a proprietorship, wherein personal income includes business profits and losses and is taxed accordingly.

 Some states have not changed their tax law to reflect the IRS's ruling that this is allowed, so you should try and contact a professional from the state you are trying to form your company in.
-Whatever tax structure you choose, your personal assets are still afforded some protection if the business fails if you choose to form a LLC.
+Whatever tax structure you choose, your personal assets are still afforded some protection if the business fails if you choose to form an LLC.

 When choosing the entity type right for you, be sure to consider the future needs and situation of your company, not just its position in the present.
 As was said before, there are pro's and con's to each type, but if you consider them carefully, the best fitting entity will likely be clear.
 Before doing anything, it is wise to consult with a lawyer and an accountant to have your options clarified and questions answered.